 Serious Health Conditions

 Abnormal levels of albumin, a blood protein, can lead to white nails.
-Hypoalbuminemia may be an indication of conditions such as kidney disease, hepatitis or liver cirrhosis.
+Hypoalbuminemia may indicate kidney disease, hepatitis, or liver cirrhosis.

 A few less prevalent causes for white spots on nails include:

 1. Allergic Reaction

 An allergy to nail polish or nail polish remover can result in white spots on your nails.
 Chemicals used when getting acrylic or gel nails can damage your nails and result in white areas.

 In rare cases, true leukonychia may be inherited.
 For example, a gene mutation may be passed on by one or both parents to a child can lead to total leukonychia.
 Such people can present with all-white nails that are apparent at birth or early infancy.

 Some rare disorders that can lead to leukonychia include